Worried your child has ADHD: first steps

 Looking after yourself by asking for help and support is a big part of managing your child’s ADHD.
 Here are some options for you to think about:

 - Ask for help from family members and friends.
-If your child relates well to a particular family member, such as an aunt or grandparent, that person might be able to spend some time with your child so you can have some time out.
+If your child relates well to a particular family member, like an aunt or a grandparent, that person might be able to spend some time with your child so you can have some time out.

-- Go to a support group for parents of older children and teenagers with ADHD.
+- Go to a support group, or join an online forum for parents of older children and teenagers with ADHD.

 - Talk to your child’s health professional about any difficulties you’re having.